nandland/lfsr/README.md

 First navigate to a directory in which to import this repository.
 Then do:

-`git subtree add --prefix memory https://github.com/nandland/lfsr.git main --squash`
+`git subtree add --prefix lfsr https://github.com/nandland/lfsr.git main --squash`

 To pull in latest changes:

-`git subtree pull --prefix memory https://github.com/nandland/lfsr.git main --squash`
+`git subtree pull --prefix lfsr https://github.com/nandland/lfsr.git main --squash`